-$(1 - \rho_R)$ , $(1 - \rho_B)$ , and $(1 - \rho_M)$ are the fractions of domestically raised revenues, bilateral aid and multilateral aid, respectively, allocated to government development expenditures.
-These two constraints reflect alternative uses of government revenues augmented by foreign assistance.
-The first constraint allows for the possibility that D can be financed
+$(1 - \rho_R)$, $(1 - \rho_B)$, and $(1 - \rho_M)$ are the fractions of domestically raised revenues, bilateral aid and multilateral aid, respectively, allocated to government development expenditures.
+These two constraints reflect alternative uses of government revenues augmented by foreign assistance.7 The first constraint allows for the possibility that D can be financed partly by domestic revenues and partly by different sources of foreign aid.
+The second constraint assumes that domestically raised revenues, and foreign aid not used for development purposes, go towards nondevelopment government expenditure.
+The model thus involves a trade-off between development and other spending by the government.
+It is a theoretical model of the implications of recipient preferences that can be used to determine the fiscal behavior of the government in the presence of foreign aid.

-$^7$ One would like the allocation of aid among budgetary categories to be the outcome of a utility maximizing problem.
+7 One would like the allocation of aid among budgetary categories to be the outcome of a utility maximizing problem.
 Incorporating fungibility into a decision-making problem as a subproblem is extremely difficult.
-Use of a single budgetary constraint a priori assumes that aid is 100 percent fungible.
-While not directly addressing the fungibility issue, our approach does not a priori assume 100 percent fungibility; it does look at the allocation of aid among budgetary categories.